 The U.S. has effectively dominated the global chessboard of world geopolitics for many decades; however, its journey towards gaining the status of a hegemon (the sole power) in the world has been a tumultuous one (Brzezinski, 1997).
-In the Post WW-II world, US fought a long, tiring and costly war in Vietnam (Hastings, 2018).
-The confrontation with erstwhile USSR over conflicting interests led to the initiation of the Cold War between the two, and the world saw the rise of a Bipolar world (Westad, 2017).
+In the post-WW-II world, the US fought a long, tiring, and costly war in Vietnam (Hastings, 2018).
+The confrontation with the erstwhile USSR over conflicting interests led to the initiation of the Cold War between the two, and the world saw the rise of a Bipolar world (Westad, 2017).

-The decade of 1990s saw the rise of U.S. as the sole superpower albeit disintegration of U.S.S.R (Monteiro, 2014).
-However, the dawn of 21st Century saw the unprecedented economic rise of China which has started threating the U.S status of a hegemon in the world politics (Rabena, 2017).
-This changing world order and rise of multi-polarity has posed great challenges for the U.S. policy makers, and correspondingly, National Security Strategies, Defence Strategies, and national policies for Asia-Pacific (Campbell & Andrews, 2013) have been announced by the U.S. government in the last decade or so.
+The 1990s saw the rise of the U.S. as the sole superpower, despite the disintegration of the U.S.S.R.
+(Monteiro, 2014).
+However, the dawn of the 21st Century saw the unprecedented economic rise of China, which has started threatening the U.S status of a hegemon in world politics (Rabena, 2017).
+The changing world order and rise of multipolarity have posed significant challenges for U.S. policymakers, and correspondingly, the U.S. government has announced National Security Strategies, Defence Strategies, and national policies for the Asia-Pacific region (Campbell & Andrews, 2013) over the last decade or so.

 Within the Indo-Pacific Region, the competing interests of the US and China over multifaceted regional maritime resources, driven by power prestige syndrome, are rapidly changing the status quo.
-The military and economic rise of China (Zhang, 2013) and its contiguity to Western Pacific (with rich maritime resources) has brought this region under enhanced focus of U.S. policy makers, particularly in the Post 9/11 scenario.
-The resultant maritime power contestation between the US and China has been seen manifesting itself in many national policies of the US for the Free and Open Indo Pacific Region over the last decade or so.
-The announcement of "Pivot to Asia" followed by "Asia Rebalance" strategies by President Barack Obama and labelling of Asia Pacific to a more focused "Indo-Pacific" by President Trump were steps in the same direction.
-To protect Chinese maritime trade, counter U.S. presence in the broader Indo-Pacific region and address strategic vulnerability of her Sea Lines of Communications (particularly in South China Sea), China has embarked upon an ambitious military modernization plan coupled with initiation of mega economic projects involving majority of Asian nations.
-The evolving and rapidly changing maritime power contestation milieu, owing to divergent national interests of the U.S. and China, coupled with ongoing trade wars, poses serious challenges to world peace (Rourke, 2019).
+The military and economic rise of China (Zhang, 2013) and its contiguity to the Western Pacific (with rich maritime resources) has brought this region under enhanced focus of U.S. policy makers, particularly in the Post 9/11 scenario.
+The resultant maritime power contestation between the US and China has been seen manifesting itself in many national policies of the US for the Free and Open Indo-Pacific Region over the last decade or so.
+The announcement of "Pivot to Asia" followed by "Asia Rebalance" strategies by President Barack Obama and the labelling of Asia Pacific to a more focused "Indo-Pacific" by President Trump were steps in the same direction.
+To protect Chinese maritime trade, counter U.S. presence in the broader Indo-Pacific region, and address the strategic vulnerability of its Sea Lines of Communication (particularly in the South China Sea), China has embarked on an ambitious military modernization plan, coupled with the initiation of mega economic projects involving the majority of Asian nations.
+The evolving and rapidly changing maritime power contestation landscape, driven by divergent national interests between the U.S. and China, coupled with ongoing trade wars, poses serious challenges to global peace (Rourke, 2019).